eli-darkly/launchdarkly-rust-client/README.md

 The only functionality currently implemented is:

-* Polling for feature flags... one time.
+* Polling for feature flags.
 * Evaluating feature flags.
 All currently supported operators should work.

 Not yet implemented:

-* A polling thread.
 * A streaming client.
 * Analytics events.
 * A persistent feature store (e.g. Redis).